 The time to make the fourth cover application will be announced by your county agricultural agent.
 Additional applications of the same materials suggested for Fourth Cover should continue at 10-day intervals until the fruit is harvested.
-Extending the intervals between applications or using less than the recommended rate per acre may not give control of
+Extending the intervals between applications or using less than the recommended rate per acre may not give control of the blueberry maggot.
+The interval between applications should be reduced if rainfall occurs within a few days of the dust application.
+Guthion Dust (3%) at 20 pounds per acre may also be used.
+Only two applications of dust may be made in the 14-day period before harvest.

 The insect known as the Blueberry Borer has recently been identified as the Dogwood Borer.
 Within the past few years, this insect has become a major problem in some southwest Michigan blueberry plantings.
-PARATHION (15% WP), $1\frac{1}{2}$ pounds, or equivalent in flowable or EC formulations (0.23) application.
-Guthion Dust (3%) at 20 pounds per acre may also be used.
-Only two applications of dust may be made in the 14-day period before harvest.
+PARATHION (15% WP), 11⁄2 pounds, or equivalent in flowable or EC formulations (0.23)